37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 This guy, Denis, is the MAN to go to for couple’s massage tutorials and tips.
 I’m a member of his email list AND his FB group (he’s not currently accepting new members), and I can’t get enough of his techniques!

 His videos are not only entertaining, but you’ll pick up enough massage tips to make this night pleasurable for you both.
+It’s become one of our favorite date night ideas, ever.
 (Hint: he sells an almond massage oil called Melt – the only ingredient is almond – and I bought us a set to use on our couple’s massage date night!).

 Fast forward to my personal pick for videos to check out (warning: he has lengthy intros to his videos – keep watching!):